-Our clinic is led by Professor Raja Mukherjee, a consultant psychiatrist and internationally acclaimed expert in Fetal Alcohol Spectrum Disorders, and this page contains examples of his research.
-For a full list of articles, papers and conference abstracts, please contact communications@sabp.nhs.uk.
+Our clinic is led by Professor Raja Mukherjee, a consultant psychiatrist and internationally acclaimed expert in Fetal Alcohol Spectrum Disorders.
+This page contains useful FASD-related websites, articles and papers, for the people use our services and healthcare professionals.

 - Few people will change their drinking habits in London